Rodrigo y Gabriela: 2009-2013; 11:11 and Area52

 They played the Nice Jazz Festival on 23 July 2010, and the McMenamin's Edgefield outdoor concert in Portland, Oregon on August 14, 2010, as well as the Ravinia Festival on August 28, 2010, and The Tonight Show with Jay Leno on September 30, 2010.
 In September, 2010, the duo announced a hiatus from touring due to stress injuries caused by Gabriela's heavily percussive style of playing.
 However, they did manage to play five sold-out nights at Shepherd's Bush in London.

 On January 20, 2011, Rodrigo y Gabriela entered the studio with Hans Zimmer to write and record sessions of the score from Pirates of the Caribbean: On Stranger Tides.
 The soundtrack was released on May 17, 2011, three days before the film's general release.
 On July 9, 2011, Rodrigo Y Gabriela performed a live set for Guitar Center Sessions on DirecTV.
 The episode included an interview with program host, Nic Harcourt.
 On July 25, 2011, Rodrigo y Gabriela released another live album entitled Live in France.
 Rodrigo y Gabriela were featured in the 2011 DreamWorks film Puss in Boots, scored by Henry Jackman.
 During 2011, Rodrigo y Gabriela recorded in Havana, Cuba, with C.U.B.A., a 13-piece Cuban orchestra, and special guest musicians (Anoushka Shankar on sitar and Le Trio Joubran on oud).

-In January 2012 they released Area 52, their first album backed by other musicians.
+In January 2012, they released Area 52, their first album backed by other musicians.
 The tracks on the album are mostly re-worked versions of songs that have appeared on their duo albums, Rodrigo y Gabriela and 11:11.
-Reviews were mixed, with some tracks criticised for the backing band drowning out the guitar work that fans love but others praised where the guitar workouts "are allowed space to breathe by lighter salsa-style backing."
+Reviews were mixed, with some tracks criticised for the backing band drowning out the guitar work that fans love but others praised where the guitar workouts "are allowed space to breathe by lighter salsa-style backing".

-In April 2014, Rodrigo y Gabriela released their fourth studio album, entitled 9 Dead Alive.
+In January 2013, the duo appeared on an episode of the hour-long PBS music program Austin City Limits, which showed them in performance at the Moody Theater in Austin, Texas.